MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

    > [!TIP]
    > You can safely explore the URL-blocking feature of PUA protection by testing it out on one of our Windows Defender SmartScreen [demo pages](https://demo.smartscreen.msft.net/).

-When Microsoft Edge detects a PUA, you will see a message like the one in the next screenshot.
+When Microsoft Edge detects a PUA, you'll see a message like the one in the next screenshot.

    ![Microsoft Edge PUA warning message](./media/microsoft-edge-potentially-unwanted-apps/security-pua-msg.png)